 Alex and Hugo squaring off in Street Fighter III 3rd Strike is a pastiche of Hulk Hogan and Andre the Giant's famous stare-down at Wrestlemania III, in front of over 90,000 fans at Michigan's Pontiac Silverdome in 1987.
 Hugo's design is based more or less on Andre the Giant (even down to his surname, 'Andore') and Alex certainly has something of Hulk Hogan about him, being an American patriot with a red bandana, blonde hair (albeit more of it!) and the shirt-rip intro.

-The oil drums bonus stage in Street Fighter II was removed from home conversions of the game and replaced with a brick breaking game.
+The oil drums bonus stage in arcade versions of Street Fighter II (prior to Super Turbo) was removed from home conversions of the game and replaced with a brick breaking game.
 In the Super Nintendo version of World Warrior (the first ever port) there are only two bonus games, bricks (after four battles) and car (after eight battles).
 In ports of Hyper Fighting/Turbo, Super Street Fighter II and in the Genesis/Megadrive exclusive Special Champion Edition there are three bonus stages; car (after three), bricks (after six), barrels (after nine) compared with car (after three), barrels (after six) and oil drums (after nine) in arcade versions.
+Sadly, Capcom did away with the bonus rounds altogether for the seminal version, Super Turbo.